pabloroxo/apps-todo/README.md

 The same core will be available in many languages/frameworks and can be consumed by many interfaces between web and mobile platforms.

 Features:
-- Manage categories: done!
+- Manage categories
-- Manage tasks: soon!
+- Manage task
-- User registration: soon!
+- User registration
-- Dashboard: soon!
+- Dashboard

 ### Backend